Scorecards drive better performance.

 Here is an example of what I mean by "scorecard" from emergency medicine.
 LWOB = the percentage of patients that presented to the ER but left without being seen.

-From 10 feet away, anyone seeing the scorecard should be able to tell if the organization is better this month than it was last month.
+From 10 feet away, and within three seconds, anyone seeing the scorecard should be able to tell if the organization is better this month than it was last month.
 The size and simplicity of the scorecard must enable any hospital leader, physician, or staff member to—in an instant—know if they are “winning” at their improvement efforts.

-After working with more than 200 health care organizations, I know that in the end, a simple scorecard makes the meaning of success tangible for the people in your organization.
+After working with more than 250 healthcare organizations, I know that in the end, a simple scorecard makes the meaning of success tangible for the people in your organization.
 (For three more examples of scorecards that meet the 10-foot Rule, go here.

 When the results of your effort are tangible, you do better.